pagkly/Zed/Investopedia4/Law Of Large Numbers Definition.md

 ## Law of Large Numbers and Business Growth

-In business and finance, this term is sometimes used colloquially to refer to the observation that exponential growth rates often do not scale.
+In business and [[Finance|finance]], this term is sometimes used colloquially to refer to the observation that exponential [[Growth Rates|growth rates]] often do not scale.
 This is not actually related to the law of large numbers, but may be a result of the [[law of diminishing marginal returns]](https://www.investopedia.com/terms/l/lawofdiminishingmarginalreturn.asp) or [[diseconomies of scale]](https://www.investopedia.com/terms/d/diseconomiesofscale.asp).

 For example, in January 2020, the revenue generated by Walmart Inc. was recorded as $523.9 billion while Amazon.com Inc. brought in $280.5 billion during the same period.12 If Walmart wanted to increase revenue by 50%, approximately $262 billion in revenue would be required.
 In contrast, Amazon would only need to increase revenue by $140.2 billion to reach a 50% increase.
 Based on the law of large numbers, the 50% increase would be deemed more difficult for Walmart to accomplish than Amazon.

 The same principles can be applied to other metrics, such as [[market capitalization]](https://www.investopedia.com/terms/m/marketcapitalization.asp) or [[net profit]](https://www.investopedia.com/terms/n/netincome.asp).
-As a result, investing decisions can be guided based on the associated difficulties that companies with very high market capitalization can experience as they relate to stock appreciation.
+As a result, investing decisions can be guided based on the associated difficulties that companies with very high [[Market Capitalization|market capitalization]] can experience as they relate to [[Stock|stock]] appreciation.